gregorwolf/SAP-NPM-API-collection/apis/cds-odata-v2-adapter-proxy/README.md

   - **options.ieee754Compatible:** `Edm.Decimal` and `Edm.Int64` are serialized IEEE754 compatible.
 Default is `true`.
   - **options.disableNetworkLog:** Disable networking logging.
 Default is `true`.
   - **options.fileUploadSizeLimit:** File upload file size limit (in bytes).
 Default is `10485760` (10 MB).
+  - **options.continueOnError:** Indicates to OData V4 backend to continue on error.
+Default is `true`.

 All CDS OData V2 Adapter Proxy options can also be specified as part of CDS project-specific configuration under section `cds.cov2ap` and accessed via `cds.env.cov2ap`.